skovy/skovy.dev/content/blog/measuring-frontend-performance-in-modern-browsers/index.md

 that can affect the usability: the actual feature code efficiency (eg:
-[maybe using `concat` vs `push` in a large loop](https://dev.to/uilicious/javascript-array-push-is-945x-faster-than-array-concat-1oki)), network latency, server response time, server response size, JavaScript and CSS file size, which browser, available resources on the client, caching, long running tasks, loading states, etc.
+[maybe using `concat` vs `push` in a large loop](https://dev.to/uilicious/javascript-array-push-is-945x-faster-than-array-concat-1oki)), network latency, server response time, server response size, JavaScript and CSS file size, browser, available resources on the client, caching, long running tasks, loading states, etc.

 ### Why care about frontend performance?